Revisiting Q-ball Interactions with Matters: Scattering of Quarks

 As with the previous subsection, we consider the $S$-matrix for the scattering with $\omega = 0$.
-For given $\kappa$ (in other words, the total angular momentum $j$), the $S$-matrix for the Q-ball scattering with quark is block-diagonalized with respect to the mass eigenstates:
+For given $\varkappa$ (in other words, the total angular momentum $j$), the $S$-matrix for the Q-ball scattering with quark is block-diagonalized with respect to the mass eigenstates:

 Here, the upper block corresponds to the scattering of the massless fermion inside the Q-ball, while the lower block corresponds to that of the massive fermion.
-The in-state for each block is labelled by the helicity, so each is $2 \times 2$ sub-matrix.
-For the positive $\varkappa$ (in other words, $\ell = j + 1/2$), the sub-matrix is
+The in-state for each block is labelled by the helicity, so each is a $2 \times 2$ sub-matrix.
+The sub-matrix for $\varkappa$ is given by